 John 4:13-15.
 13 Jesus said to her, “Everyone who drinks of this water [from the well] will be thirsty again, 14 but whoever drinks of the water that I will give him will never be thirsty again.
 The water that I will give him will become in him a spring of water welling up to eternal life.”
 15 The woman said to him, “Sir, give me this water, so that I will not be thirsty or have to come here to draw water.”

-But when you receive Jesus and his forgiveness, his love, and his grace you will never be thirsty in your heart ever again.
-Yes, you’ll be thirsty in your mouth again physically.
-But you will never be thirsty spiritually again.
-You’ll never need someone to love you and care for you because God is always there loving you and caring for you no matter what.
-And he always will forever.
+But when you receive Jesus’ love and forgiveness you will never be thirsty in your heart ever again.
+Yes, you’ll be thirsty in your mouth again physically, but you will never be thirsty spiritually again.
+You’ll never lack someone to love you and care for you because God is always there loving you and caring for you no matter what.

 Because of Jesus you will never have to be “thirsty” for love again.

 With Jesus and his love, you can care for others even when they are different from you.

 Look in your fridge at all the different kinds of drinks you have.
 Which one will quench your thirst forever?
 Talk about how Jesus quenches our thirst forever.